carlrobertoh/CodeGPT/DESCRIPTION.md

 ## Core Features

-CodeGPT offers a wide range of features to enhance your development experience:
+ProxyAI offers a wide range of features to enhance your development experience:

 ### Chat